1st Trimester Videos

 Indications for Ultrasound

-The video transcript discusses the importance of different ultrasounds during pregnancy.
+The video discusses the importance of different ultrasounds during pregnancy.
 It highlights that a dating ultrasound around the 9 to 10 week mark is recommended for accurate due date estimation.
 The mid-pregnancy ultrasound at the 20-week mark, known as the anatomy scan, is emphasized as critical for assessing the baby's development and detecting any potential issues.
 Furthermore, a follow-up ultrasound at 32 weeks may be conducted to monitor specific concerns like fetal growth.
 The speaker, a nurse midwife, stresses the necessity of the 20-week anatomy scan for continuing care, citing licensing requirements and the risks of opting out of this crucial scan.

 Alcohol Use In Pregnancy